sshyran/parsedown-party/README.md

 ## Frequently Asked Questions

-### If I turn this on for a post, can I go back to HTML later if I change my mind?
+### If I turn this on for a post, can I go back to HTML editing mode if I change my mind?

 Yes.